-Quinton Baker is a first generation student at Eastern Washington University.
-He was born in Spokane, WA and has lived there all his life.
+Quinton Baker is a first generation college student.
+He was born in Spokane, Washington and has lived there his entire life.
 While growing up in a single parent home, he watched his mother make the decision to forego college in order to work and support him.
-Watching his mother work two jobs, while slowly climbing the economic ladder, drove home the point that if he wanted something in this world he was going to have to work hard for it.
+Watching his mother work two jobs, while slowly climbing the economic ladder, reinforced the fact that if he wanted something in this world he would have to work to achieve it.

 View the original version of this page.